S-Technologies-Limited/S-Database-Explorer/README.md

 S Technologies is a tech company based in Dhaka, Bangladesh.
 You'll find an overview of all our open source projects [on our website](https://www.stechbd.net/open-source).

 ## Support

+If you are having general issues with this package, feel free to contact us on [STechBD.Net/support](https://www.stechbd.net/support).

+If you believe you have found an issue, please report it using the [GitHub issue tracker](https://github.com/STechBD/SDE/issues), or better yet, fork the repository and submit a pull request.

 * [Home Page](https://www.stechbd.net/project/SDE/)
 * [Documentation](https://docs.stechbd.net/SDE/)